 We performed three additional placebo tests whose results are not reported, but are available upon request.
 First, we explore the construction of the MMC variable.
-One may be concerned with measurement error, especially for the 104 counties that form a hybrid of region 3, 5 and the rest of Kentucky.
-We re-estimate each model given in Table 4, restricting to regionyear cells where MMC equals 0 or 1 (see Table 3).
+One may be concerned with measurement error, especially for the 104 counties that form a hybrid of regions 3, 5, and the rest of Kentucky.
+We re-estimate each model given in Table 5, restricting to region-year cells where MMC equals 0 or 1 (see Table 4).
 Although we have smaller samples, our findings are very similar to our baseline results.
-Second, we restricted our control group to children in region 6 (Northern Kentucky) and re-estimated each model given in Table 4.
-The purpose of this robustness check is attempt to make the control group as similar as possible to the treatment group (see Table 2B) in terms of responses to economic cycles over and above those controlled for by our inclusion of the unemployment rate in Column (6) of Table 4.
+Second, we restricted our control group to children in region 6 (Northern Kentucky) and re-estimated each model given in Table 5.
+The purpose of this robustness check is attempt to make the control group as similar as possible to the treatment group (see Table 3) in terms of responses to economic cycles over and above those controlled for by our inclusion of the unemployment rate in column 6 of Table 5.
 Our findings here are once again very similar to our baseline results.
 Third, we consider whether or not changes in Medicaid eligibility over time confound our results, despite our inclusion of year fixed effects.
 We test this by restricting our sample to children in families with income below the poverty line, as there were no changes in Medicaid eligibility for these children over the period in question.
-16 Restricting the sample in this way does not lead to large changes in our results.
+Restricting the sample in this way does not lead to large changes in our results.

-Finally, we estimate a Multinomial Logit model of insurance choice on our full sample and on our "mutually exclusive insurance status" sub-sample.
+Finally, we estimate a Multinomial Logit model of insurance choice on our full sample and on our "mutually exclusive insurance status" subsample.
 This forces our coefficients to add up across the different categories of insurance coverage.
 These models produce estimates that are quantitatively similar to our baseline specification.